Best electric cars 2023

 Tesla Model 3

 One of the most famous electric cars in the world, the Tesla Model 3 is proving to be a smash hit here in the UK.
-In 2021, it was the nation’s second best-selling car overall, an incredible achievement for an EV.
+In 2022, it was the nation’s second best-selling electric car, with the Model Y finishing top.
 Instantly recognisable, with a tech-laden but minimalist interior, it’s only now that rivals, such as the BMW i4 and Audi Q4 e-tron, are arriving to take Tesla on.
 There are three versions: a rear-wheel-drive Model 3 with a 57kWh battery and 305-mile range, plus two all-wheel-drive models with bigger batteries.
 The Long Range can run for 374 miles between charges, while the Performance rushes from 0-60mph in just 3.1 seconds.

 Skoda Enyaq iV